cch71/T27FundraisingWebApp/README.md

 # Fundraising App (PWA)

 From the beginning the concept for this new system was to be something the Scouts could use from their devices to make sales.
-Rather than create individual mobile device apps the PWA format was chosen.
-The other design goal was that this be a static web app so that all the dynamic functionality happens in the browser.
-This eliminates the need to have a server backend to dynamically generate the pages.
+The decision was made to create this app as a Progressive Web App (PWA) rather than create individual mobile device apps.
+The other design goal was that this be a static web app so that all the dynamic functionality happens in the browser.This eliminates the need to have a server backend to dynamically generate the pages.

 Main categories of functionality: